znsio/specmatic-documentation/documentation/stubbing-redis.md

 # Redis Stubbing (Private Beta)

+The `specmatic-redis` module described in this document is currently in private beta.
+Please get in touch with us through the `Contact Us` form at https://specmatic.in if you'd like to try it out.

 ## Introduction to Redis Stubbing

 Redis is an open source, in-memory, key-value data store most commonly used as a primary database, cache, message broker, and queue.